 This is why it is so important that parties consider the options available to them that address the specific needs of their unique circumstances, including, among other things, the particular rights and obligations of the parties and the tax and other financial advantages that may be afforded to them as a result of the dissolution.
 When contemplating these and other issues, it is advisable to speak with an experienced divorce attorney so that the parties get it right the first time.

-Contact Us Today For A Free Phone Consultation
+Contact Us Today For A Free Phone Screening

 If you and your spouse have reached a basic divorce agreement and need assistance drafting the paperwork or you do not think your spouse will participate in the divorce case, do not hesitate to contact our office by calling 503-715-2108, toll free 800-282-9288 or by completing our online contact form.